-11 What tribunals adjudicate criminal and civil financial services infractions?
+11 What tribunals adjudicate financial services criminal and civil infractions?

 Federal district courts in the US adjudicate violations of both civil and criminal federal law.
-The Banking Regulators, the CFPB and the Markets Regulators may and pursue civil violations of federal financial laws and regulations in the federal district courts, although the Banking Regulators generally elect to use administrative proceedings rather than court proceedings.
+The Banking Regulators, the CFPB and the

+Markets Regulators may pursue civil violations of federal financial laws and regulations in the federal district courts, although the Banking Regulators generally elect to use administrative proceedings rather than court proceedings.
 Criminal financial services violations are also adjudicated in the federal district courts.
-To the extent that compliance failures constitute violations of state law, whether civil or criminal, such infractions would be tried in state civil or criminal court.
+To the extent that compliance failures constitute violations of state law, whether civil or criminal, such infractions would generally be tried in a state civil or criminal court, although federal courts may hear certain civil claims involving parties from different states.

-The Banking Regulators, Markets Regulators and CFPB may also seek civil penalties or other remedies in administrative proceedings.
+The Banking Regulators, Markets Regulators and CFPB may also seek civil penalties and other remedies in administrative proceedings.
 Administrative proceedings are presented before administrative law judges (ALJs), who may be employees of the particular financial services authority.
-These proceedings result in non-judicial findings of fault or wrongdoing.
-Certain financial services authorities, such as the SEC, rely heavily on administrative proceedings, while others like the Federal Reserve use administrative proceedings sparingly.
+These proceedings may result in non-judicial findings of fault or wrongdoing.
+Certain financial services authorities, such as the SEC, rely heavily on administrative proceedings, while others, like the Federal Reserve, use administrative proceedings less frequently.

-Finally, SROs may institute disciplinary proceedings against members that are heard before their own internal bodies.
+Finally, SROs may institute disciplinary proceedings against members that are heard before their own internal bodies, although these may ultimately be appealable to the Markets Regulator itself.